 Course Title Level 1 History Level 1 Hospitality Level 1 Media Studies Entry Successful completion of Year 10 Social Science or English.
 (History does require a reasonable level of confidence with reading and writing in order to be successful) or HELA approval.
 Successful completion of a Year 10 technology option as determined by their teacher.
 Those who did food technology will be given priority.
 Otherwise an interview will be required with the teacher in charge.
 Successful completion of Year 10 English, as determined by their teacher.
 Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment By Achievement Standards 12 credits internally assessed 8 credits externally assessed By Unit Standards • 24 credits By Achievement Standards 18 credits internally assessed 4 credits externally assessed Content The first half of the course is spent researching and writing about topics relating to New Zealand history.
 Each student chooses a topic reflective of their own interests.
-The second half of the course explores the events surrounding a key event in history.
+The second half of the course explores the history events of surrounding civil rights in America.
 Assessments focus on developing the following skills: Using research methods to find useful information about topics Presenting that research in written form Interpreting evidence to help us understand historical topics Understanding how different people view events differently Understanding the causes and consequences of a key event Students will work primarily from workbooks designed by Service IQ.
-There will be written and practical assessments to show competency in the following skills in a workplace setting: Career pathways in the Hospitality Industry Food handling Care and use of knives Prepare and present meat Prepare & present fruit & vegetables Prepare & present egg & cheese dishes There will be a fee to cover the cost of materials used by the student on this course.
-Students will be required to bring some ingredients from home.
-This course involves the design and production of a media product (short film or editorial magazine) through the study of genre, for a target audience.
+There will be written and practical assessments to show competency in the following skills in a workplace setting: Career pathways in the Hospitality Industry Food handling Care and use of knives Prepare and present meat Prepare & present fruit & vegetables Prepare and present not finger food Prepare and present soup and sauces Prepare and cook cake, scones and sponges This course involves the design and production of a media product (short film or radio show) through the study of genre, for a target audience.
 Students analyse media texts and write a media portfolio.
-Demonstrate understanding of selected elements of media text(s) Demonstrate understanding of characteristics of media genre Produce a design and plan for a media product using a specified range of conventions Write media texts for a specific target audience Complete a media product using a specified range of conventions, from a design and plan Contact Ms A. Bosch Mrs M. Hagerty Mrs T. Christie
+Demonstrate understanding of selected elements of media text(s) Demonstrate understanding of characteristics of media genre Produce a design and plan for a media product using a specified range of conventions Write media texts for a specific target audience Complete a media product using a specified range of conventions, from a design and plan Contact Ms A. Bosch Miss K. Meachin Mrs T. Christie